 When you make an appointment for a cosmetic treatment that’s supposed to leave you looking better than before, the last thing you expect is to walk out looking worse.
-But that’s exactly what happens all-too often when procedures are performed by someone who is not properly trained, experienced, and qualified.
+But that’s exactly what happens when someone who is not properly trained, experienced, and qualified performs the procedure.
+And it happens all too often.
 Treatments such as Botox, dermal fillers, laser skin resurfacing, and even laser hair removal, all carry small, but potentially significant, risks.
 When you put yourself in the wrong hands, that risk increases.

 Experience counts, and it shows up in the results you receive.
 “I have been injecting Botox for 20 years, but there are practitioners who took a weekend class to learn to inject it,” says Debra Jaliman, MD, a board-certified dermatologist and assistant clinical professor of dermatology, Mount Sinai School of Medicine.
 “Who would you rather trust your face to?”

 What could possibly go wrong?